-- Be sure to like us (@ValveDiseaseDay) and get regular updates on the Valve Disease Day campaign; - Include posts of your own on your Facebook pages and use the campaign graphics, logos, video, and whatever else will resonate with your audience; - Use the "Listen to Your Heart" Facebook frame on your profile picture on February 22 and declare your support to your followers. - Learn more about using social media for Valve Disease Day with this brief training webcast.
+- Be sure to like us (@ValveDiseaseDay) and get regular updates on the Valve Disease Day campaign; - Include posts of your own on your Facebook pages and use the campaign graphics, logos, video, and whatever else will resonate with your audience; - Use the "Listen to Your Heart" Facebook frame on your profile picture on February 22 and declare your support to your followers. - Learn more about using social media for Valve Disease Day with this brief training webcast and this Getting Ready for Valve Disease Day 2020 Webcast.